 Toe Flick.
 At the end of each stride use your angle and toes to flick/rip the ice.
 This helps gain extra boost at the end of each stride.

 Move Arms Front To Back.
 Try to avoid swinging arms side to side when skating.
 Instead move your arms in a front to back motion much like a dryland sprinter.
 With your entire body moving in a straight line direction, you'll notice a more effective stride!

 Upper Body Still.
 Keep upper body movements, such as head and shoulders, to a minimum when skating.
 Extra upper body movements will throw off balance and are unnecessary.
 Use an agility ladder or hockey cones to work on speed and agility drills while maintaining a silent upper body.

 Keep Stick on the Ice.
 When your not expecting a pass, take one hand off your stick but make sure it stays on the ice while skating.
 Never skate with your stick completely off the ice.
 If you have questions about this skill make sure to watch players like Sidney Crosby or Pavel Datsyuk.
 They're always ready for the puck.

 Use Quick Starts.
 Stay low and use your full skate blade when starting from a complete stop.
 The first few strides will be quick and short then gradually lengthen to full long stride as you gain speed.
 It might be helpful to use dryland training aids such as weight vests or plyotubes to help gain power and speed.

 Train With Resistance.
 Training on the ice with skate weights and resistance devices is a great way to strengthen skating muscles.
-The Hockey Lateral Speed Training, and Overspeed Trainer are great products to help you become a stronger and more powerful skater.
+The Hockey Lateral Speed Training is a great product to help you become a stronger and more powerful skater.

 Many of the same rules apply to backwards skating as to forward skating.
 However, there are a few exceptions.
 Here are some tips to help you become a better backwards skater.